bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 # Stream Mapping and Usage {#stream-mapping}

 A QUIC stream provides reliable and in-order delivery of bytes on that stream, but makes no guarantees about order of delivery with regard to bytes on other streams.
-The semantics of the QUIC stream layer is invisible to the SIP framing layer.
+The semantics of the QUIC stream layer is opaque to the SIP framing layer.
 The transport layer buffers and orders received stream data, exposing a reliable byte stream to the application.
 Although QUIC permits out-of-order delivery within a stream, SIP/3 does not make use of this feature.

 QUIC streams can be either unidirectional, carrying data only from initiator to receiver, or bidirectional, carrying data in both directions.
-Bidirectional streams are used exclusively to convey SIP/3 request and response messages;
-unidirectional streams are used only for controlling the SIP/3 session itself.
+In the context of this specification, bidirectional streams are used to convey SIP/3 request and response messages; unidirectional streams are used only for controlling the SIP/3 session itself.
 A bidirectional stream ensures that the response can be readily correlated with the request.
 These streams are referred to as request streams.

 {{SIP2.0}} is designed to run over unreliable transports such as UDP.
-Since QUIC guarantees reliability, some of the features of SIP/2.0 are no longer required.
-User agents MUST NOT send the `CSeq` header field in requests or responses, as the messages are already associated with a QUIC stream.
-Intermediaries that convert SIP/3 to SIP/2.0 and earlier versions when forwarding message are responsible for handing the mapping of the `CSeq` header field to individual transactions.
+Since QUIC guarantees reliability, some of the features of SIP/2.0 are not required.
+User agents MUST NOT send the `CSeq` header field in requests or responses because the messages are already associated with a QUIC stream.
+Intermediaries that convert SIP/3 to SIP/2.0 and earlier versions when forwarding messages are responsible for handing the mapping of the `CSeq` header field to individual transactions.

 > **Author's note:** The author invites feedback as to whether the MUST NOT in relation to the `CSeq` header could be